 In addition to all these opportunities, ERASMUS+ also offers the European Volunteer Work programme to enrich your life experience and grow as a person.
 For detailed information, see http://jaunatne.gov.lv/lv/erasmus/kas-ir-ebd

-Until July 2014, the opportunities provided by the LLP/Erasmus programme were used extensively in the Ventspils University College.
-On 1 July 2014, LLP Erasmus was closed, and the Erasmus+ programme was launched.
-Within the framework of the mobility programme, student studies in the universities of other member states of the EU participate in the programme for a period of three months to one year.
+Erasmus+ programme was launched in 2014.
+Within the framework of the mobility programme, student studies in the universities of other member states of the EU participate in the programme for a period of three months up to one year.
 The aim of the programme is to promote students’ education and the development of foreign study experience.

 How are credit points transferred?

 According to Latvian legislation, 1 KP equals 1.5 ECTS; therefore, upon returning from studies abroad, the results obtained during the exchange period are fully recognized and transferred according to this scale, provided that the study agreement and the internship agreement were harmonised in advance of going on the exchange.

 How is knowledge acquired during the exchange period recognised?

 To avoid problems with the recognition of acquired subjects, make sure you have harmonised the study/internship agreement with the director of the programme and the External Communication Specialist.
 Upon your return from the exchange period, you have to write an application addressed to the programme director for recognition of the courses you have taken and hand it to the External Communication Specialist together with the achievement sheet.
 The Programme Director will carry out the alignment, and the Vice Rector will issue an order.
 The completed period is fully recognized if the study/internship plan was previously harmonised.

 |Grade||Meaning||Comments||Estimated corresponding ECTS grade|